briangunsel/finalproject/README.md

-# README! - Final Projec
+# README! - Final Project

 For my project, I created a simple Flask application that utilized Flask, of course, Python, HTML, CSS, and the OpenWeather API.
 From this project, I learned the basics of Flask, API's with Json, and the basics of virtual environements which is what I used to run my web app on locally.
 The hardest challenge specifically, was that it took me a few hours to figure out the best way to get the user's input and send it back to flask.
 Originally, I was going to use JavaScript with jQuery but ended up searching the Flask documentation and found the easiest solution without having to implement JavaScript.